TERMINATION OF SOUTHWEST MONSOON

-Meanwhile, with the on-going La Niña, the NE monsoon may be enhanced that could trigger floods, flashfloods and rain-induced landslides over susceptible areas.
+Meanwhile, with the ongoing La Nina, there is an increased likelihood of above-normal rainfall conditions that could trigger floods, flashfloods and rain-induced landslides over vulnerable areas.
 Therefore, all concerned government agencies and the public are advised to take precautionary measures to mitigate the potential impacts of these events.

 More Press Release

 The shift of wind direction from northeasterly to easterly due to the establishment of the High Pressure Area (HPA) over the Northwestern Pacific signifies the ...Read more

 12 March 2019

 El Niño condition which started to develop during the last quarter of 2018 is still present in the tropical Pacific Ocean.
 Both oceanic and atmospheric indicato...Read more

 16 January 2019

 The Philippine Atmospheric, Geophysical and Astronomical Services (PAGASA) h...

 26 October 2018